3MAH/fedoo/docs/user_problems.rst

 Fedoo calls the UMAT once during initialization with:

 * ``time == 0`` and ``dtime == 0``;
-* zero strain, strain increment, stress, state, and work arrays;
+* zero strain, strain increment, stress, and work arrays;
+* the assembly's initial state-variable values, or zeros when none were supplied;
 * identity ``DR``;
 * identity ``F0`` and ``F1`` for finite strain, or empty deformation-gradient arrays for small strain.